smaugggg/WEB452_Ass1_PENS/WEB452_Ass1_PENS/README.txt

 		The font is a little light though for the name, might have to make that a little more readable 2151 -  Much better.
 		Committing cause I made a lot of changes so far.
+2212 -  Create Page made to match the product page.
+		Doing the other CRUD pages in the same way.
+2222 -  CRUD files editted for colour scheme matching.
+		Need to add the links to edit/details/delete etc to main products page 2238 -  CRUD hover is working now.
+Looking really put together!
+		The product page is very dark compared to the rest of it but I don't know if I want to have the whole thing in 'dark mode' cause most companies don't do that.
+		So basically I'm fighting with my aesthetic rn lol

+YET TO DO:
+	Star Rating system
+		Does it need to be interactive?
+No
+	Design product page ✓
+	Navigation design
+	Colour scheme adjustments.
+	Filter Button (see 20221011 2109)